 Cushman & Wakefield

 - Poland has long been listed among the most attractive destinations for investors in the world's most prestigious rankings.
 Warsaw, the country's biggest office market, is a perfect example of that trend with several multinational financial corporations deciding to open their premises in the city in recent years.
 Kraków and Wrocław, on the other hand, are viewed as a prime location for companies that operate business services centers.
 The most important factors that attract foreign businesses to Poland include: numerous business support institutions, plenty of qualified candidates with foreign language skills, slightly lower living costs and, more importantly, a highly developed pipeline with modern offices in almost all regional cities.
 By collaborating on the BEAS project we wanted to develop a set of best practices for representatives of diverse industries that are often correlated.
 By presenting reports for individual cities we wanted to demonstrate that both domestic and foreign companies want to grow their business in Poland and are looking for suitable locations to do so.
-This is plainly evidenced by last year's record-breaking demand for offices – said Krzysztof Misiak, International Partner, Office Space Director at Cushman & Wakefield.
+This is plainly evidenced by last year's record-breaking demand for offices – said Krzysztof Misiak, International Partner, Head of Office Agency, Cushman & Wakefield.